 - Seek advice on the preservation or publication of stills and posters

-The Stills & Posters Archive is a museum, so all collections must be handled with the utmost of care, and cannot be photocopied or lent out.
+The Stills & Poster Archive is a museum, so all collections must be handled with the utmost of care, and cannot be photocopied or lent out.

-You may begin your search for stills and posters in the National Filmography, an online database containing some 50,000 images from the silent era to the present day.
+You may begin your search for stills and posters in the Danish Film Database, an online database containing some 50,000 images from the silent era to the present day.
 This material includes

 - Portraits of Danish actors, actresses and film directors